LinkAndreas/linkandreas.github.io/assets/articles/16_04_2023/article.md

 ###  Step 1: Checkout Repository

-First, we use the same step to gain access to the source code:
+First, we use the checkout step to gain access to the source code:

 ```yaml
 - name: Checkout repository